Skip to content

 Installation of dependencies

-You have to install all the needed dependencies for the main application if you would like to play breach and attack simulation scenarios.
-The example below is for Ubuntu:
+You have to enable all the mandatory dependencies for the main application if you would like to play breach and attack simulation scenarios.

 Download the application files